zanadoman/SlayEngineV1/README.md

 ## Camera

 ### uint16 slaySetCamera()
-You can change the properties of the camera with this function, you attach it to an ingame object or a fixed coordinate, you can also set zoom level
+You can change the properties of the camera with this function, you can attach it to an ingame object or a fixed coordinate, you can also set zoom level

 ### uint16 slayApplyCamera()
 This function can apply the perspective of the camera to a slayObject*